Telstra Corporation Limited – Annual report – 30 June 2022

-Our provision rates range from 0.2 per cent (2019: 0.2 per cent) for balances not past due to 81.7 per cent (2019: 91.0 per cent) for balances where the payment is overdue by more than 90 days and the customer’s services have been deactivated.
+Our provision rates range from 0.1 per cent (2021: 0.1 per cent) for balances not past due to 92.0 per cent (2021: 91.0 per cent) for balances where the payment is overdue by more than 90 days and the customer’s services have been deactivated.

 (ii) Individual approach

-The individual approach is an account by account assessment based on past credit history, knowledge of debtor’s financial situation, such as insolvency or entering a payment plan, or other known credit risk specific to the debtor, such as judgement based on the debtor’s industry.
-This approach is applied to balances arising from contracts with large corporate and government customers as well as to accounts in Telstra Enterprise, Telstra InfraCo and Telstra Consumer & Small Business segments where some detrimental change in payment behaviour has been noticed or certain thresholds have been exceeded by a customer.
+The individual approach is an account by account assessment based on credit history, knowledge of debtor’s financial situation, such as insolvency or entering a payment plan, or other known credit risk specific to the debtor, such as judgement based on the debtor’s industry.
+This approach is applied to balances arising from contracts with large enterprise and government customers as well as to other accounts in Telstra Enterprise, Telstra InfraCo and Telstra Consumer & Small Business segments where some detrimental change in payment behaviour has been noticed or certain thresholds have been exceeded by a customer.

 Movements in the allowance for doubtful debts in respect of all our trade and other receivables and contracts assets, regardless of the method used in measuring the impairment allowance, are detailed in Table C.

-3.4.2 Recognition and measurement
+3.3.2 Recognition and measurement